-Mechanical properties are determined from a stress-strain curve generated by an applied load as described in Traditional Mechanical Testing.
+Traditionally, mechanical properties were determined from a stress-strain curve generated by an applied load but nanoindentation has proved to be much more advanced providing multiple properties such as hardness, modulus from a single test in less than a second.
+Some common terms used in mechanicsl tests are stress, strain, yield stress.
 Stress (σ) is the instantaneous load applied to a specimen divided by its cross-sectional area before any deformation.
 Strain (ε) is the change in gauge length of a specimen divided by its original gauge length.
 Yield stress (σy) is the stress at the point where the material no longer responds elastically, referred to as the yield point.

 From fundamental data, mechanical properties are determined: